emilieanthony/dentistimo-documentation/README.md

 ## Cancelled (Choose not to implement)

-  3. The system should allow the patients to cancel their bookings.
+  3. The system should allow the patients to cancel their bookings. <br>
+    - Cancelled due to time constraints
-  17. The system should send a confirmation/rejection message to the user when they cancel a booking.
+  17. The system should send a confirmation/rejection message to the user when they cancel a booking <br>
+    - Cancelled due to time constraints.
-  7. The time slots should be visualised (color, symbol etc).
+  7. The time slots should be visualised (color, symbol etc). <br>
+    - Cancelled due to time constraints.

  # Software Architecture